- Linto Thomas

 - The input given to LLEXT_FS_LOADER is the path to the .elf file in filesystem.

-- The llext_fs_loader provide the data and functions to perform the reallocations and llext_load load the extension.
+- The llext_fs_loader provides the data and functions to perform the reallocations and llext_load loads the extension.

 - The input is only taken in elf format not in bin or hex.